-The MA Contemporary Religion offers a varied and exciting programme taught by experienced, research active academics.
-You can expect to be challenged academically as you engage with a range of subjects related to religion in today’s world, and to deepen your knowledge and understanding of the subject.
-In addition, the course is designed to develop your research and critical thinking skills in order to equip you for future employment or further academic study.
+The Contemporary Religion MA offers a varied and exciting programme taught by experienced, research-active academics.
+You will deepen your knowledge and understanding of the subject and be challenged intellectually, as you engage with a range of subjects related to religion in today’s world.
+The course is designed to develop your research and critical thinking skills in order to equip you for future employment or further academic study.

 - York St John University